Semmetje11lolly/RideRate/_changelog/README.md

 ---

+## 29-10-2025 (Wednesday)

+- Added experiences index and create views along with the controller.<br>
+- Updated ride show pages to show all experiences for that ride.<br>
+- Started working on admin dashboard (currently empty).

 ## 28-10-2025 (Tuesday)

 - Introduced new optional fields for ride statistics (speed, length, height, duration, capacity) in the create and edit